"I'm a failure."

 Help someone who needs a hand or who would love to spend time with you.

 Focus on what you can give and give it freely.
 Become the person you admire.
-Fill your world with acts of kindness and generosity.
+Experiment with small acts of kindness and generosity.
 You'll be surprised what flows back to you.

 5. Focus on your unique skills and talents.